eno-lang/eno/associated-comments.md

-# RFC: Comments associated with immediately following elements (revision 2)
+# RFC: Associated Comments (revision 3)

-This RFC proposes to give consecutive comment lines *immediately preceding* an element special significance by associating them with the element.
+This RFC proposes to give consecutive comment lines *immediately preceding* an element special significance by associating them with the element, as well as associating consecutive comment lines at the start of the document with the document itself.

+## Comments associated with elements

 Consider the following eno document: